StephenJonker/portfolio/python/README.md

 	* Includes unit tests
 * binary_search - Data structures and Algorithms
 	* Perform a binary search on a list of Integers looking for elements
-	* Return the index of the found element, or -1 is not found
 	* Included unit tests